jdoiro3/2D-Projectiles/README.md

 # 2D-Projectiles
-Creating projectile classes using John Zelle's graphics.py
+Creating projectile classes using John Zelle's graphics.py.

+Adding some docs to the README to showcase Git-DAG.